tobymao/18xx/spec/fixtures/18ZOO/README.md

   * Player 3 sells ZOOTicket on Wednesday SR (+10)
   * PE sells ZOOTicket on Wednesday OR 1 (+12)
   * PE sells ZOOTicket on Wednesday OR 2 (+15)

+* sell_ticket_zoo_in_any_step (2 players) - tests selling in OR steps:
+  * GI sells on G18ZOO::Step::Token
+  * GI sells on G18ZOO::Step::BuyTrain
+  * GI sells on G18ZOO::Step::BuyTrain
+  * GI sells on G18ZOO::Step::BuyOrUsePowerOnOr (and the blocking step is unblocked)
+  * GI sells on G18ZOO::Step::Route
+  * GI sells on G18ZOO::Step::Dividend

 ```
 Flows: